by Ephrem the Syrian

 talents of profit

-he raised her through the mouth of a fish.
+he raised through the mouth of the fish.

 How much more is he glorified